-net-zero carbon portfolio by 2050, without the deployment of new gas generation.
-Because the earliest practicable coal retirement dates are predicated on replacement with gas generation at some of the retiring coal sites, Portfolio F uses to the most economic coal retirement dates as utilized in the Base Cases.
-To minimize costs to customers, without the ability to build gas, high EE and DR projections as well as, high penetration renewables forecasts combined with increased solar annual integration limits are included in this plan.
-With the later retirement dates, and aided by the high forecasts of EE, DR and renewables, a capacity need does not appear in DEC until 2035 when Marshall station is retired.
-This energy and capacity need created by the retirement of Marshall station is met with Pumped Storage hydro and new Nuclear SMRs.
-As with portfolios D and E, significant intermittent generation increases the value of energy storage, which allows the capacity need to be met, in part, by adding 1,600 MW of pumped storage hydro capacity.
-The remainder of the capacity need is met with the deployment of a new small modular nuclear plant, providing 684 MW of firm, flexible capacity.
-With its modular design and ability to adjust output based on demand needs, this non-gas generation source can provide the necessary reliability and flexibility needed by the DEC system.
-Additionally, this plan adds 7,500 MW of solar and solar plus storage and 1,500 MW of land-based wind from both central Carolinas and mid-continental U.S.
+This portfolio addresses growing interest from stakeholders and Environmental, Social and Governance (ESG) investors to understand the impacts of transition the current portfolio to a net-zero carbon portfolio by 2050, without the deployment of new gas generation.
+Because the earliest practicable coal retirement dates are predicated on replacement with gas generation at some of the retiring coal sites, this plan uses to the most economic retirement dates as utilized in the Base Cases.
+In an effort to minimize cost to customers without the ability to build gas, high EE and DR projections, as well as high penetration renewables forecasts with increased solar annual integration limits are included in this plan.
+Despite the later coal retirement dates, there are still significant capacity needs in DEP by 2030.
+As no gas capacity is an option in this case, these energy and capacity needs are met by deploying 4,000 MW of batteries and 2,500 MW of offshore wind by 2030.
+This plan also adds significant amounts of other renewable resources including 5,000 MW of solar and solar plus storage and 1,700 MW of land-based wind, from both central Carolinas and midcontinental U.S.